 Can I get a Nevada SR22 if I don’t own a vehicle?

 If you don’t own a vehicle and want to apply for license reinstatement, your SR22 certificate will be attached to a non-owner insurance policy.
 This is called Nevada Non Owner SR22 insurance.

 Residents of Nevada can also obtain Broad Form SR22 insurance.
 This type of insurance is available to vehicle owners and to those who don’t own a car and is less expensive; however, it has very strict limitations.

-You can see more details concerning Nevada license suspensions and revocations on the state DMV website.
+Find more details concerning Nevada license reinstatement on the Nevada DMV website.

 Get competitive SR22 insurance quotes from UltraCar Insurance, a leading provider of SR22 insurance Nevada.
 Give us a call or start a quote now!

 This article was last updated on March 9th, 2023 by UltraCar Insurance